felixgruenewald/polar/content/variables/like-dislike.md

 ---
 #### LIKE-DISLIKE LEADER X
 _E3018_A_

+**Scale:** 0 (strongly dislike) - 10 (strongly like)

->And what do you think of the presidential candidates/party leaders?
+**Wording:** And what do you think of the presidential candidates/party leaders?
 After I read the name of a presidential candidate/party leader, please rate them on a scale from 0 to 10, where 0 means you strongly dislike that candidate and 10 means that you strongly like that candidate.
 If I come to a presidential candidate/party leader you haven't heard of or you feel you do not know enough about, just say so.
 The first is [LEADER A].

-**Scale:** 0 (strongly dislike) - 10 (strongly like)

 <!--
 >1.
 HAVEN'T HEARD OF LEADER